 Gardening Club is a free resource delivered by email from Thrive, a national gardening charity that supports people’s physical and mental wellbeing.
 The weekly email is designed to make gardening accessible and enjoyable for everyone, with easy to follow, simple step-by-step instructions and pictures.

 Sense Active Sensory Walks help people with complex disabilities to explore the outdoors and engage more meaningfully with nature.
-Each of the Ordance Survey walking routes come with accessibility information including key milestones and sensory highlights that are suitable for people with sensory impairments and complex disabilities.
+Each of the Ordnance Survey walking routes come with accessibility information including key milestones and sensory highlights that are suitable for people with sensory impairments and complex disabilities.

 Get Gardening is also run by Thrive and has information about how to carry on gardening for people with health conditiions or disabilities.